Report an accessibility problem

 Career opportunities

-Graduates are prepared for employment in corporate or governmental organizations and for continuation of their studies in graduate programs in sociology or social science, or in professional schools.
+Graduates are prepared for employment in corporate or governmental organizations and to continue their studies in graduate programs in sociology or social science, or in professional schools.

 The sociological perspective is applicable to a wide variety of jobs in business, management, government, social services, the criminal justice system and the health professions.
 Coursework in sociology is valuable preparation for careers in journalism, law, the nonprofit sector, public administration and public relations.
 These are all fields that involve investigative skills and an ability to work with diverse groups.